Akron Children's Logo

 Remind kids to:

-• avoid anyone who has a cold
+• Avoid anyone who has cold symptoms.

-• avoid smokers (secondhand smoke increases kids' risk of getting sick)
+• Avoid smokers (secondhand smoke increases kids' risk of getting sick).

-• wash their hands well and often, especially after nose-blowing and playing with other kids
+• Wash their hands well and often, especially after nose-blowing and playing with other kids.

 Reviewed by: Kate M. Cronan, MD